lupyuen/lupyuen.github.io/src/plic2.md

 }
 ```

-TODO: We're halfway through!
-Steps 1, 2 and 3
+TODO: We're halfway through our Grand Plan of __PLIC Interrupts__!
+(Steps 1, 2 and 3, pic below)

-Before the complete the rest, let's talk about Harts...
+We pause a moment to talk about Harts...

 ![Registers for Platform-Level Interrupt Controller](https://lupyuen.github.io/images/plic2-registers.jpg)